agerwitz/ultimate-guide-to-bosh/README.md

 lrwxrwxrwx ... /var/vcap/sys -> /var/vcap/data/sys
 ```

-## What is vcap?
+## What is VCAP?

-In the time before VMWare first publicly announced Cloud Foundry in April 2011, and before they announced BOSH in April 2012, these collection of projects were known as "VMWare Cloud Application Platform".
+In the time before VMWare first publicly announced Cloud Foundry in April 2011, and before they announced BOSH in April 2012, these collections of projects were known as "VMWare Cloud Application Platform".
 Or VCAP for short.
 Which naturally became `vcap` anywhere the engineers aesthetically preferred all-lowercase labels.
 Thus, the common root folder for everything installed on a machine became `/var/vcap`.

 There have been occasional half-hearted ideas about renaming `/var/vcap` to something else.
 Anything else.
 But the convention that every file in a BOSH instance is nested underneath `/var/vcap` is incredibly pervasive today.